Skip to main content

 Prerequisites

-• You have access to an Azure user with one of the following roles: Global Administrator, Cloud Application Administrator, Application Administrator, or service principal owner.
+• A user who can manage directory apps and policies: Global Administrator, Cloud Application Administrator, Application Administrator, or service principal owner.

 Authentication Flow in a Federated Environment